 Important information about iframes

 If your login fields appear as part of an iframe, you'll need to switch context to the iframe before inserting the variable into the field.
 To do so, click into the text field directly before you click the "Use Variables" button.
 If done correctly, you'll see a "Switched context to iframe" step appear in the trainer.

 Mabl will now enter the element selection mode, highlighting whatever element you hover over.
 Click on the username input field in your login form.
 With the element selected, you're able to securely add those credentials you saved earlier.
 Select the "app.defaults.username" variable and save the step.
 You'll see that mabl has added the username into the field.
 Repeat the above steps for the password field, but instead using the "app.defaults.password" variable for that field.
 Now that you've added your username and password, simply click the login button and add any additional fields that may be required.

 Ensure you have successfully logged into your app and that the login steps in the trainer roughly matches the following.
 There may be some minor differences based on the design of the app.

 To re-use this login flow, you'll want to save it as a reusable flow within mabl.
 To do so, click the "Go to start" button at the top of the trainer, or simply use the "up" arrow key to move the purple insertion point up to before the first step.

-The journey is saved and the flow will now appear under the "Flows" tab of the "Journeys" page.
-When training another journey, simply use the "Add Flows" button again.
-Instead of starting a new flow, select "Insert Flow" and choose your newly credit login flow.
-You'll then want to run that flow with the play button at the top of the trainer.
+The test is saved and the flow will now appear under the "Flows" tab of the "Tests" page in the mabl app.
+When training another test, existing flows can be added by clicking the + at the bottom of the Trainer window.
+Select the "Flows" tab at the top of the panel, and choose your newly created login flow to be imported into the test.
+You'll want to run that flow with the play button at the top of the Trainer.
 Then, start recording normally!